ConsolidationMarket

 A single marina is a lifestyle business.
 A portfolio of 50+ marinas is a platform with procurement leverage, centralized back office, and a national brand.
 The economics improve dramatically at scale:

-• Fuel purchasing: 10-15% cost reduction through volume contracts
+• Fuel purchasing: significant cost reductions through volume contracts

 • Technology: Centralized reservation and marina management systems